GerardGV/MultiArm/README.md

 ### Code.
 The code is organized into 3 main folders:
-- **Kinematics:** This folder contains all the developed Arduino code.
+- **robot:** This folder contains all the developed Arduino code and 3D models of the robot.
 - **cloud:** It contains the code that needs to be executed to remotely control the robot.
 We have the server, the robot client, the user client, and the application.
 - **Computer Vision:** It includes the code implemented during the Computer Vision practice, during which we manually implemented the SIFT algorithm, the necessary process to perform an initial reconstruction given two images, and the comparison of various similar algorithms.